 Master's Degrees in Financial Planning

-Many master's-level programs offered online provide emphasis in financial planning as well as preparation for the CFP exam.
-Though not as common as a bachelor's degrees, the master's degree can provide a gateway to employment as a manager of financial practices.
+Many masters-level programs offered online provide emphasis in financial planning as well as preparation for the CFP exam.
+Though not as common as a bachelor's degree, the master's degree can provide a gateway to employment as a manager of financial practices.

 Information and Requirements